nais/doc/addons/kafka.md

 ## Creating topics and defining access

-Creating or modifying this resource will trigger topic creation and ACL management with Aiven (hosted Kafka provider).
-The Topic resource must be specified alongside the Application object.
+Creating or modifying a `Topic` Kubernetes resource will trigger topic creation and ACL management with Aiven (hosted Kafka provider).
 To add access to this topic for your application, see the next section: _Accessing topics from an application_.

 Topic resources can only be specified in GCP clusters.
 However, applications